-All applicants must coordinate and contribute the necessary information to build one program design and implementation plan to address the goals, objectives, and activities outlined in the Program-Specific Information section on pages 5-11.
+Law enforcement and victim service provider applicants must coordinate and contribute the necessary information to build one project design and implementation plan to address the goals, objectives, and activities outlined in the Program-Specific Information section on pages 4-11.
 This section must include the following information:

-- A description of task force goals and objectives.
-The task force goals and objectives should include the goals stated by OVC and BJA on page 6.
+- Description of task force goals and objectives.
+The task force goals and objectives should include the goals stated by OVC and BJA on pages 5-11.
 Applicants must demonstrate how the law enforcement agency and the service provider organization will work together to meet the common goals of combating human trafficking.
-Applicants should clearly state jurisdictional or geographic area targeted. - A description of the planned leadership structure of the task force.
-Applicants should name the individuals, their roles and responsibilities and the organizations that they represent.
-For each person, indicate the length of time that they have provided leadership to the task force. - A description of the involvement, role, and responsibility of the USAO on the task force (Purpose Area 2 applicants). - A description of Task Force membership and structure, identifying representation from law enforcement, prosecutorial agencies, victim service providers, local regulatory agencies, and others.
-Identify any subcommittees and their intended purpose. - Identification of staff who will complete administrative responsibilities and functions of the task force, including convening regular meetings, taking minutes, guiding the development and update of task force protocols, formalizing MOUs, and collecting, sharing, and reporting task force data.
-The key staff performing these responsibilities and the percentage of time that they dedicate to these administrative activities should be clearly indicated as "Task Force Administration" within the budget.
+Applicants should clearly state the jurisdictional or geographic area targeted. - Description of the planned leadership structure of the task force.
+Applicants should name the individuals, their roles and responsibilities, and the organizations that they represent.
+For each person, indicate the length of time that they have provided leadership to the task force. - Purpose Area 2 applicants must describe the involvement, role, and responsibility of the USAO on the task force. - Description of Task Force membership and structure, identifying representation from law enforcement, prosecutorial agencies, victim service providers, local regulatory agencies, and others.
+Identify any subcommittees and their intended purpose.

+- Identification of staff who will complete administrative responsibilities and functions of the task force, including convening regular meetings, taking minutes, guiding the development and update of task force protocols, formalizing MOUs, and collecting, sharing, and reporting task force data.
+The key staff performing these responsibilities and percentage of time that they dedicate to these administrative activities should be clearly indicated as "Task Force Administration" within the budget. - A plan for regularly scheduled (at least quarterly) multidisciplinary task force meetings.
+Meetings schedule must be included on the Time-Task Plan submitted as separate attachment 7. - Description of the physical and organizational location of key law enforcement staff on the task force.
+Applicants must identify the type of unit where the task force will be located: intelligence, vice, organized crime, or a special unit dedicated to human trafficking.
+If the task force partners are co-located within one physical space, describe this arrangement.
+Explain how the location of the task force will facilitate proactive investigations of sex and labor trafficking crimes.